go4retro/xpander-vic/README.md

 # X-Pander VIC

 ## Introduction

 Cousin to the X-Pander 3 for the C64/SX/C128/C128D, X-Pander VIC opens up a wealth of expansion options for your Commodore VIC-20/VIC-1001.
-This design continues on tradition of vintage designs like the CardCo Cardboard, while adding more granular controls over select lines like the CMD EX-3/EX2+1 for the C64.The X-Pander VIC offers the following features:
+This design continues on tradition of vintage designs like the CardCo Cardboard, while adding more granular controls over select lines like the CMD EX-3/EX2+1 for the C64.
+The X-Pander VIC offers the following features:

 - Individually-selectable expansion ports
-- Power indicators for each port
+- sPower indicators for each port
 - Ability to swap IO select lines ports
 - Easily accessed piano-style configuration switches
 - Top-loading or back-loading terminal port.